 Let’s say that you’ve fixed your diet & micronutrient intake to stimulate natural testosterone and DHT production.

 You’ve also started micro needling + using minoxidil to promote blood flow and stimulate the facial hair follicles for growth.

-What more can you do to guarantee that you will get rid of your patchy beard and turn it into a thicker mane naturally?
+What more can you do to guarantee that you will get rid of your spotty beard and facial hair bald spots, turning it into a thicker mane naturally?

 The answer is; natural activation of the facial androgen receptor sites.

 What the heck even is an androgen receptor?

 Well, it’s a crucial gate-keeper in determining how fast human beard growth occurs, or whether it occurs at all.

 Before the androgenic beard growing hormones like testosterone and dihydrotestosterone can have any impact on your body, they need to go from the bloodstream into the DNA of the cell.